-Wire insulation protects conductors in automotive, aerospace, data centers, and electronics.
-Traditional insulations like PVC are durable and flexible but contain halogens (e.g., chlorine) that form toxic acids and heavy smoke when burned.
-Halogen-free (HF) insulations remove chlorine/bromine altogether, improving fire safety.
-This article compares these insulation types regarding safety, cost, flexibility, smoke emission, and standards.
+Wire insulation protects conductors in various applications, including automotive, aerospace, data centers, and electronics.
+Traditional insulations, such as PVC, are durable and flexible but contain halogens (e.g., chlorine) that form toxic acids and produce heavy smoke when burned.
+Halogen-free (HF) insulation removes chlorine/bromine entirely, improving fire safety.
+This article compares these insulation types in terms of safety, cost, flexibility, smoke emission, and compliance with standards.

 What is Halogen-Free Insulation?

-Halogen-free insulations use polymers with no chlorine, bromine, fluorine, or iodine in their makeup.
+Halogen-free insulations utilize polymers that contain no chlorine, bromine, fluorine, or iodine.
 Common HF materials include silicone, polyethylene (PE), polypropylene (PP), polyurethane, polyamide, and thermoplastic elastomers.
 These compounds contain non-halogen flame retardants.
 In practice, halogen-free cables (often marked LSZH, HFFR, or FRNC) still self-extinguish without producing hydrochloric or hydrofluoric acid.
 In fire tests, they emit very little corrosive gas, making them ideal for environments where people or equipment must be protected.

 Standard (Halogenated) Insulation

-Standard wire insulations often use halogenated plastics such as PVC (polyvinyl chloride) or fluoropolymers.
-PVC jackets are popular because they are affordable, durable, and easy to work with.
-They resist moisture, chemicals, and abrasion, and typically achieve flame-retardant ratings (e.g., UL 94 V-0) through their halogen additives.
-However, when PVC burns, its chlorine reacts with water or heat to form hydrochloric acid (HCl) and toxic compounds like dioxins.
+However, when PVC burns, its chlorine reacts with water or heat to form hydrochloric acid (HCl) and toxic compounds, such as dioxins.
 In a fire, PVC wiring produces dense, acrid smoke.
-In contrast, halogen-free insulations prevent these acid gases and significantly reduce smoke toxicity.
+In contrast, halogen-free insulations prevent the release of these acid gases and significantly reduce smoke toxicity.

 Safety and Flame-Retardancy